Manage motion and widget animation with MotionLayout

 Additional resources

-For more information on MotionLayout, see the following links:
+For more information about MotionLayout, see the following resources: